eighty20results/e20r-sequences/README.md

 * Enh: Didn't have a default notification type (single post per alert)
 * Enh: Use WP's time constants (DAY|WEEK|etc_IN_SECONDS)
 * Enh: The replaceable value !!today!! didn't use the delay value of the post to calculate the date.

+###4.2.5
+* Fix: Would attempt to load sequence posts for users not logged in.
+* Fix: Didn't include the title for the new content in alert(s)